unknwon/labeler/README.md

-# labeler
+# Labeler

-Labeler is a CLI tool to sync labels for a GitHub repository from templates.
+Labeler is a CLI tool to sync labels for a GitHub repository with templates.